BernhardBruns/csv_comparer/README.md

 # CSV String Comparer .NET

-The "CSV String Comparer" compares and merges two CSV files based on the data respectively strings from a specific selected column in each file.
+The "CSV String Comparer" compares and merges two CSV files based on the data (strings) of a specific selected column in each file.

 ![CSV_String_Comparer](CSV_Comparer/res/csv_comparer.png)

 The comparison of the two CSV files is based on the [Q-gram](https://github.com/feature23/StringSimilarity.NET#shingle-n-gram-based-algorithms) distance (q=1).
 The rows with the best distance in each file will be merged except that the distance is smaller than the maximum distance which is choosen.

-All CSV files with the separators ";" ":" "," are accepted.
+All CSV files with the separators ";" ":" "," were accepted.
 When saving, a separator can also be selected.
 The tool was developed in Visual Basic .NET.

 ## How to use it